-Q9: It is thought that many seniors and people with disabilities are particularly susceptible to illness.
+Q9: Many seniors and people with disabilities are particularly susceptible to illness.
 What kind of communication and resources is HUD providing to communities to reassure residents and property management staff, and prepare them in the event of a confirmed COVID-19 case on site?